stroiman/respect/README.md

 This project is still in a very earyly stage, so use at your own risk.

-Although, I already did write an ML-ish functional test framework, some problem solutions do not apply in a Reason/Bucklescript context - in particular testing async code.

 ## TODO

  * "Finalize" DSL for building test suites.
  * Determine whether or not to allow mutation of `TestContext`.
+This worked well in F#/FSpec, but we don't have runtime type checking in Reason/Bucklescript.
  * Finalize assertion framework.
  * Nicer test output when running.
  * Nicer test output when assertions fail{...context, setups: e.
- * Determine how to best store per-test data.
-Mutable context worked well in FSpect, but we don't have runtime type checking in Reason/Bucklescript.

 Although, I had learned from many mistakes when building FSpec, there are some problems that demand different solutions in Reason/Bucklescript.
 Async support